Everything PR News

 Lane 2 — Answer Engine Builders

-The leaders of consumer-facing AI search, chat, and retrieval products.
+Lane 2 covers the leaders of consumer-facing AI search, chat, and retrieval products — the surfaces where buyers actually type the question.
 See Aravind Srinivas / Perplexity: Building the Citation Economy for an extended profile.

 13. Aravind Srinivas — Co-founder and CEO, Perplexity. → Profile